 Health District reports first human West Nile case

-The Southern Nevada Health District is reporting its first human case of West Nile virus in Southern Nevada in 2016.
-The individual, a female over the age of 50, was hospitalized with the more serious neuroinvasive form of the illness and has since been released.
-The Health District will not provide additional information regarding this individual.
-There was one reported West Nile case in 2015.
-Additional updated information is posted on the Health District website: West Nile Surveillance.
+LAS VEGAS – The Southern Nevada Health District is reporting a case of West Nile virus in a male over the age of 50 who has the more serious neuroinvasive form of the illness.
+This is the first human case of West Nile illness in Clark County in 2015.
+There were two cases reported in 2014.
+Additional updated information will be posted on the Health District website: http://www.southernnevadahealthdistrict.org/stats-reports/west-nile-virus.php

 West Nile virus is spread through the bites of infected mosquitoes that have acquired the virus by feeding on infected birds.
 The illness is not spread person to person.
 Many people with the virus will have no symptoms or very mild clinical symptoms of illness.
 Mild symptoms include fever, headache, body aches, nausea, vomiting, and sometimes swollen lymph glands or a skin rash on the chest, stomach, and back.
 In some cases the virus can cause severe neurologic illness and even death.

 The Health District’s environmental health specialists routinely survey known breeding sources for mosquitoes and trap them for identification and disease analysis.
 Residents can report green swimming pools and standing or stagnant water sources to local code enforcement agencies.
 Contact information for local jurisdictions’ code enforcement is available on the Health District website at: http://southernnevadahealthdistrict.org/forms/mosquito.php.

 In addition to West Nile virus, mosquitoes are also tested for Western equine encephalitis and St. Louis encephalitis.

 The Health District recommends the following to prevent mosquito bites and to eliminate breeding sources: